 What is a Gastric Balloon?

-Gastric Banding is a procedure that involves placing an inflatable silicone balloon into the stomach and inflating to decrease the available volume for food and digestion.
-The balloon is inserted through the esophagus with the help of a gastroscope under sedation and doesn’t commonly require a full anesthetic.
+Gastric Ballooning is a surgery that involves placing an inflatable silicone balloon into the stomach and inflating to decrease the available volume for food and digestion.
+The balloon is inserted through the esophagus (mouth) with the help of a gastroscope under sedation and doesn’t commonly require a full anesthetic.
 The balloon is inflated with 500 to 700 ml of saline (around the size of a grapefruit) and creates the feeling of fullness and satisfaction in the patient while consuming smaller portion sizes.

-The gastric balloon is not a permanent weight loss procedure! as the balloon can only be inserted for a 6 month period it is seen as a temporary weight loss solution for patients who wish to lose only a small amount of weight (10-30kg) or to initiate weight loss in severe morbidly obese patients who do not qualify for other bariatric procedures.
+The gastric balloon is not a permanent weight loss procedure! as the balloon can only be inserted for a 6 month period it is seen as a temporary weight loss solution for patients who wish to lose only a small amount of weight (10-30kg) or to initiate weight loss in severe morbidly obese patients who eed to lose weight in order to qualify for other bariatric procedures like a Gastric Sleeve.

 Am I eligible for Gastric Ballooning?

-- One of the most non-invasive procedure and can be completed in a 20-minute session with patients being discharged within a 2 hour period after completion.
+- One of the most non-invasive procedure and can be completed in a 20/30-minute session with patients being discharged within a 2 hour period after completion.

 - More likely to see improvements in health conditions related to obesity such as high blood pressure, type 2 diabetes and high cholesterol.